bnosac/audio.opus/README.md

 ### Installation

 - The package is currently not on CRAN
+- The package depends on libopus and libogg
+    - On Windows you can install these with RTools: `pacman -S mingw-w64-x86_64-opus` and `pacman -S mingw-w64-x86_64-libogg`
+    - On Ubuntu `apt install libopus-dev libogg-dev`
 - For the *development* version of this package: `remotes::install_github("bnosac/audio.opus")`

 Look to the documentation of the functions: `help(package = "audio.opus")`